maihd/maicstyle/README.md

 - Prefer test of module, usage of module.
 Unit tests should help, but not always.
 - Should have an real-life application come with it.
 - Everything should have been maintaining, so the place of VCS.
+- Self-reliance, so less dependencies.
+Add and use with care.
+Even standard library (see `examples/free_runtime_1` for more details).

 ## Build system